-Responsible Agencies: Community Development Department; City Manager's Department standards, and fees on the City's website.
+Responsible Agencies: Community Development Department; City Manager's Department development standards, and fees on the City's website.
 Stay updated on changes in federal and state housing, planning, and zoning laws and participate in providing review and comments as appropriate.

-2021-2029 Objectives: Comply with new transparency requirements for posting zoning, development and fee information by October 15, 2022.
-Annual monitoring and reporting throughout the planning period through the Housing Element Annual Progress
+2021-2029 Objectives: Comply with new transparency requirements for posting zoning, standards, and fee information by October 15, 2022.
+Annual monitoring and reporting throughout the planning period through the Housing Element

-Timeframe: Update the City's website with consolidated zoning, development standards,
+Timeframe: Update the City's website with consolidated zoning, development

-Report (APR).
+Annual Progress Report (APR).

-Fair Housing Issues Fair Housing Enforcement and Outreach Capacity; Site Inventory with Disabilities
+Fair Housing Enforcement and Outreach Capacity; Site Inventory